 If you’re in business, you’ve probably learned by now that the more things change, the more you must adapt and learn alongside them.
 Perhaps there’s no better career path to teach you the importance of adaptability than entrepreneurship.
-I know because I’ve walked this path before entering my role as a consultant — but that path isn’t one I had anticipated taking.
-It fell into my lap when I won a global case competition that awarded three other co-founders and me $1 Million in seed money.
+I know because I’ve walked this path before entering my role as a management consultant — but that path isn’t one I had anticipated taking.
+It fell into my lap when I won the prestigious Hult Prize that awarded three other co-founders and me $1 Million in seed money.

 The $1 Million Prize Money That Kickstarted It All